ANKIT-stack-glitch/palindrome-detector/README.md

    💡 How It Works

 A palindrome is a word, phrase, or sequence that reads the same forwards and backwards (ignoring spaces, punctuation, and capitalization).
 For example:
 ✅ "racecar" → Palindrome
 ✅ "Madam, in Eden, I'm Adam" → Palindrome
 ❌ "hello" → Not a Palindrome

 🚀 Future Enhancements
 🔹 Add support for checking entire sentences.
 🔹 Improve UI with animations.
 🔹 Deploy online for easy access.

 🙌 Contributing
 Contributions are welcome!
 Feel free to fork the repo, create a feature branch, and submit a PR.

 📝 License
 This project is open-source and available under the MIT License.

 📬 Connect with Me
 👨‍💻 Ankit
 🔗 GitHub Profile

-This README includes:
-- A catchy title and description
-- Features list
-- Demo and screenshot section
-- Installation steps
-- Explanation of how it works
-- Future improvements
-- Contribution guide
-- License section
-- Social links